 Our Technology Specialist is in the library on the following days and times:

+You can reach the Technology Specialist via phone during the listed hours at (719) 384-6995 or in person should that be convenient for you.
 If the Technology Specialist is not available to assist you, please ask another member of the library staff for assistance.
 Our staff can help with network password resets and basic printing and tech issues, but we will refer you to the Computer Support Desk for advanced technical problems.
 You can reach the Computer Support Desk by phone at (719) 384-6970, or you can stop by their office in McBride Hall, Room 140, for assistance.